practicalbinarykraft/BudgetBot-261125/replit.md

 ## Overview

-Budget Buddy is a solo personal finance management application that allows users to track income, expenses, wallets, and financial goals.
-The application features AI-powered spending analysis, receipt OCR capabilities, and multi-currency support.
-Built with a focus on simplicity and clarity, it provides users with an intuitive dashboard for managing their financial life.
+Budget Buddy is a solo personal finance management application designed to help users track income, expenses, wallets, and financial goals.
+It offers AI-powered spending analysis, receipt OCR, and multi-currency support, all within an intuitive and user-friendly interface.
+The project aims to provide a comprehensive and simplified tool for managing personal finances.

-**Key Features:**
+**Key Capabilities:**
-- Transaction tracking (income/expense)
-- Multi-wallet support (cards, cash, crypto)
-- Category management
+- Transaction, wallet, category, and budget management
-- Budget tracking with spending limits (weekly/monthly/yearly)
-- Recurring payments planning
+- Recurring payments and wishlist tracking
-- Wishlist for desired purchases
-- AI-powered spending analysis (via Anthropic Claude)
+- AI-powered spending analysis and receipt OCR (via Anthropic Claude)
-- Receipt OCR scanning
-- Multi-currency support (USD, RUB, IDR)
+- Multi-currency support with historical exchange rates (USD, RUB, IDR)
+- Financial Health Score based on user's spending habits

 ## User Preferences